 If you are adding any kind of fertilizer during the fruiting stage of the plant, you should make sure that it is not a high nitrogen fertilizer.
 High levels of nitrogen cause the plant to gain in foliage and grow in height rather than develop fruit.
 This growth may be faster than the speed at which calcium can climb up the plant and get to the developing fruit, resulting in the fruit not receiving the required amount of calcium.
 This is a typical problem with indeterminate varieties.

 If you are considering the addition of fertilizers, other than the points made above, it is helpful to know what kind your plant could use at this stage of growth.
-To learn more about this, you should read my guide on fertilizing tomatoes.

 If the reason for your tomatoes suffering from blossom end rot is due to a high nitrogen fertilizer it would take some time before you can fix this issue because calcium can only climb up so fast.

-On the contrary, fixing an issue of absorption due to temperature and watering conditions is a quick fix, provided the issue at hand was a short term problem.
+On the contrary, fixing an issue of absorption due to temperature and watering conditions is a quick fix, provided the issue at hand was a short-term problem.

-Blossom End Rot Sprays - Do They Work?
+Blossom End Rot Spray: Do They Work?